 What is Azure Quantum?

-- Quantum impact today, with pre-built solutions that run on classical and accelerated compute resources (also referred to as optimization solutions).
+- Quantum impact today, allowing you to simultaneously explore today’s quantum systems and be ready for the scaled quantum systems of the future, and with pre-built solutions that run on classical and accelerated compute resources (also referred to as optimization solutions).

 The parts of Azure Quantum